What is PEAP Authentication? How PEAP Security Works

 Configuring PEAP authentication within an enterprise network involves several key steps:

-PEAP is easy to toggle on and off, but reliable deployment requires consistent settings on both the RADIUS and client side.
+PEAP is easy to toggle on and off, but reliable deployment requires consistent settings on both the RADIUS server and the client side.
 The aim is to standardize the TLS tunnel, inner EAP method, and certificate validation rules so networks are both operational and protected by modern cryptographic best practices.

-Server-Side Requirements: RADIUS, Certificates, and CA Trust
+Server-Side Requirements: RADIUS, Certificates and CA Trust

 On the server side, you’ll terminate PEAP on a RADIUS platform and present a proper TLS server certificate.
 That certificate must be trusted by your endpoints and follow current crypto standards, ensuring sessions don’t randomly fail when it expires or is rejected.